nateng98/nateng98/README.md

 -->

 My name is Nathan.

-I’m a 4th-year Computer Science student with a passion for software development.
-I'm diving deep into both front-end and back-end technologies, aiming to become a versatile and proficient software developer.
-My interests include developing applications for mobile, Windows, and web platforms.
-I'm excited to contribute to open-source projects, learn new skills, and build innovative applications.
-Let's connect and create something amazing together! 🚀
+I’m a Software Developer with experience building web, mobile, and system level applications, with a strong interest in creating scalable and impactful products.
+I’ve worked on projects ranging from full stack development and embedded systems to research-driven software and AI-related initiatives, which has shaped how I approach problem solving and engineering.

+I enjoy turning ideas into real world applications, continuously learning new technologies, and building projects that blend clean architecture with meaningful user experience.
+Always open to collaboration and exciting new challenges. 🚀

 ### My Techstack:
 <div>